 Many students who successfully complete the course go on to one of the following pathways: Make-up/ FX or related subject at University / Make up Artist / Commercial Make-up / Fashion & Editorial Make-up / Special FX Artist / Theatre Make-up/ Body and Face Painting/ Beauty/ Television/ Films and Music/ Personal services: ie; wedding make-up.

-The Studio School provides students with their starter packs; however the course does require the ongoing purchasing of cosmetics.
+Please note: Students will be required to purchase a kit of materials and equipment at the approx price of £185.
+Please Don’t hesitate to contact us for more details.
 We do offer a bursary fund to support students on free school meals and for students experiencing unexpected hardship.
 Please speak to the course tutor for further information if you foresee this as a problem.